 Okay, confession time.
 I don’t have much of a sweet tooth but these biscuits 100% do it for me.
 Miso is one of those under-rated kitchen secrets that can do so much heavy lifting.
 It’s a staple in my salad dressings, massaged into butter and slathered over grilled vegetables or under the skin of a chicken pre-roasting.

-If you’re wondering what’s what in the image of the bowl below. the butter is yellow, the darker brown paste is the miso I had to hand and the two different mid-brown pastes are both peanut butter.
+If you’re wondering about the different coloured pastes:the yellow is butter, the darker brown paste is the miso I had to hand and the two different mid-brown pastes are both peanut butter.
 I was using up the last of one jar before opening a new different jar – hence the two colours.
-While we’re talking miso, a lighter coloured miso (called white miso) is more mild than darker red miso, though the base grain will also impact the colour and flavour strength.
-I have made miso from soy beans, yellow split peas, barley and more.

 Blend together butter, peanut butter, miso and egg either by hand or in a food processor.